-Transverse myelitis is a neurological disorder caused by inflammation (swelling) across both sides of one level or segment of the spinal cord.
-Inflammation can damage or destroy myelin, the fatty protective substance that covers nerve cell fibers.
+Transverse myelitis (TM) is a neurological disorder caused by inflammation (swelling) across both sides of one segment of the spinal cord.
+Inflammation can damage or destroy myelin, the fatty protective substance that covers nerve fibers.
 This damage causes scars that interrupt the communication between the nerves in the spinal cord and the rest of the body.

 What causes transverse myelitis?

 Researchers have not determined the exact cause of the damage to the spinal cord, but believe it is due to an autoimmune reaction to a viral or bacterial infection.
 In autoimmune diseases, the immune system mistakenly attacks the body’s own tissue, causing inflammation (swelling) that results in damage to the myelin.

 These infections can be viral or bacterial and include: